oemof/tespy/docs/advanced_tutorials/heat_pump_exergy.rst

 - varying heating load and geothermal temperature

-In order to be able to compare the results of the two refrigerants NH3 and R410A, plots of the results of the mentioned issues are created in a separate plot script :download:`plots.py </../tutorial/heat_pump_exergy/plots.py>`.
-The plots in this tutorial are created with `Matplotlib <https://matplotlib.org/>`_.
+In order to be able to compare the results of the two refrigerants NH3 and R290, all calculations are collected in a single script :download:`all_calculations.py </../tutorial/heat_pump_exergy/all_calculations.py>` that loops over both fluids.
+The :code:`HeatPumpModel` class makes it straightforward to switch refrigerants - only the fluid name changes.
+The plots in this tutorial are created with `Matplotlib <https://matplotlib.org/>`_ in a separate script :download:`plots.py </../tutorial/heat_pump_exergy/plots.py>`.
 For installation instructions or further documentation please see the Matplotlib documentation.

 For the post-processing, the following additional packages